-The easiest way to submit a Kohl's Credit Card application is online.
-You’ll need to provide some personal information, but it shouldn't take you more than a few minutes to complete the application.
-If you are unsure about getting approved, you can check to see if you’re pre-qualified for the Kohl’s Credit Card first.
+The easiest way to apply for the Kohl's Credit Card is online.
+You’ll need to provide some personal information, but it shouldn’t take you more than a few minutes to complete the application.

 Fill out your name, address, phone number, Social Security number, date of birth, annual gross income, and email address.

 Review the disclosures.
 This tells you your interest rate and other important information.

 Submit your application.
 You will often get a decision instantly.

 Keep in mind that the Kohl's Credit Card requires at least fair credit for approval.
 If you are unsure about getting approved, you can check to see if you’re pre-qualified for the Kohl's Credit Card first.